andrijun0406/DellAzureStackHCI/README.md

 ### Task 01 - Joining Cluster Nodes to an Active Directory Domain
    * So far you've connected to each server node with the local administrator account <ServerName>\Administrator.
 To proceed, you'll need to join the servers to a domain and use the domain account that is in the local Administrators group on every server.
    * Use **sconfig** to join domain or use the following script [Join-Domain](Join-Domain.ps1)
-   * Script should be executed per Host
+   * Script should be executed via Remote PowerShell on WAC/Management hosts (open multiple powershell windows)
    * Reference: [Microsoft Docs: Create Cluster using PowerShell](https://docs.microsoft.com/en-us/azure-stack/hci/deploy/create-cluster-powershell)
    * Reference: [ HCI Deployment Guide ](https://infohub.delltechnologies.com/t/hci-deployment-guide-microsoft-hci-solutions-from-dell-technologies-1/)